kevintruong/til/fork exec wait pattern.md

 ## What would be effect of too many zombies?

-## Eventually there would be insufficient space in the kernel process table to create a new processes.
-Thus `fork()` would fail and would make the system difficult / impossible to use.
+Eventually there would be insufficient space in the kernel process table to create a new processes.
+Thus `fork()` would fail and could make the system difficult / impossible to use - for example just logging in requires a new process!

 ## What does the system do to help prevent zombies?
 Once a process completes, any of its children will be assigned to "init" - the first process with pid of 1.
 Thus these children would see getppid() return a value of 1.
 The init process automatically waits for all of its children, thus removing zombies from the system.